Loading and Imaging Atom Arrays via Electromagnetically Induced Transparency: I. INTRODUCTION

 Neutral atom arrays have emerged as a powerful platform for quantum technologies, enabling applications in quantum simulation~\cite{sepehr_quantumphases,scholl2021quantum,giulia_spinliquids}, quantum computation \cite{dolev_transport,Graham2022}, precision metrology~\cite{spinsqueezing_antoine, spinsqueezing_kaufman, spinsqueezing_monika}, and quantum-enhanced sensing~\cite{adams2019rydberg}.
-Such systems have demonstrated remarkable scalability, routinely featuring hundreds to thousands~\cite{manuel6000, pichard2024rearrangement} of individually trapped atoms in optical tweezers.
-Even at these large scales, precise control is maintained over the atomic state and interatomic interactions, resulting in high-fidelity single-qubit rotations as well as two-qubit gate operations using excitation to Rydberg states~\cite{evered_high_fidelity,manuel_highfidelity,thompson_highfidelity,radnaev2024universal,senoo2025highfidelityentanglementcoherentmultiqubit}.
-This high level of control, combined with reconfigurability in real time~\cite{dolev_transport}, has facilitated recent demonstrations of quantum information processing with logical qubits and error correction techniques~\cite{dolev_logicalcomputer, bluvstein2025architecturalmechanismsuniversalfaulttolerant}.
+Such systems have demonstrated remarkable scalability compared to other platforms, routinely featuring hundreds to thousands~\cite{manetsch2025, pichard2024rearrangement} of individually trapped atomic qubits in optical tweezers.
+Even at these large scales, precise control is maintained over the atomic state and interatomic interactions, resulting in high-fidelity single-qubit rotations as well as two-qubit gate operations using excitation to Rydberg states~\cite{evered_high_fidelity,manuel_highfidelity,thompson_highfidelity,radnaev2024universal,senoo2025highfidelityentanglementcoherentmultiqubit}, which are on par with the state-of-the-art in other quantum processors.
+This high level of control, combined with reconfigurability in real time~\cite{dolev_transport}, has facilitated recent demonstrations of quantum information processing with logical qubits and error correction techniques~\cite{dolev_logicalcomputer, bluvstein2025architecturalmechanismsuniversalfaulttolerant}, putting neutral atoms at the forefront of the quantum information landscape.